techidaily/site-win11-tips/source/_posts/essential-tips-for-rectifying-obs-studio-server-connectivity-hiccups.md

 That's it.
 Launch OBS Studio and check if the problem persists.

- If you are also running one of[the best OBS Studio alternatives](https://www.makeuseof.com/best-obs-studio-live-streaming-alternatives/) on your PC, it can result in a software conflict.
+ If you are also running one of [the best OBS Studio alternatives](https://www.makeuseof.com/best-obs-studio-live-streaming-alternatives/) on your PC, it can result in a software conflict.
 To stop this from happening, close all these apps and their background processes.
 You can also uninstall them if you use them sparingly.

 ## 2\.
 Change the "Bind to IP" Option